 NPV: where pine loses and alder wins

-At a discount rate of 4% real (the standard for long-horizon forestry investment in the EU) and assuming intermediate thinnings add 30% on top of final gross stumpage revenue:
+Gross stumpage value is only half the story.
+Discounting for time to recovery changes the ranking dramatically.
+At 4% real (the standard rate for long-horizon EU forestry investment), and assuming intermediate thinnings add 30% on top of final-felling gross stumpage revenue, the species line up as follows.

 | Species | Rotation, years | Gross €/ha | Discount factor | NPV of final felling, €/ha | + thinnings (~30%) | Total NPV €/ha |